-The Saga Center was opened in 1997 in the town of Hvolsvollur.
+The Saga Center in South Iceland was opened in 1997 in the town of Hvolsvollur.
 Guided tours on the Njals Saga and the Viking age are offered at the Saga Center.

 Dating back to the Settlement times, Iceland‘s history with its literary and cultural heritage provide great insights into the societal developments in Northern Europe over the centuries.
 Around Iceland, many historical sites, along with museums and heritage centers connected to Sagas and the later history of Iceland can be found.
 They provide travelers with great opportunities to connect to the local culture.